 Obviously a dog that eats too fast will likely choke if it is not careful.
 This is something you want to prevent as choking can be life threatening if the dog is unable to cough the food particle back to its right path.

-- Teeth Problems
+4. Teeth Problems

 One of the biggest advantages of feeding kibble to dogs is that its shape and texture helps keep the teeth clean and its scraping action may help remove some plaque located near the top of a dog’s teeth.
-If the dog swallows the most of its food, this scraping action will not exist, causing tartar and plaque to accumulate in all areas of the teeth.
+Of course, this isn't a substitute for regular teeth brushing in dogs.

 How To Stop Dogs From Eating Too Fast